 Why isn’t this vegetable added to every dog’s diet if it is so nutrient-rich?
 It causes gas and flatulence pretty badly.

-Cauliflower has a high fibre content, which accounts for this.
-Adding dietary fibre to your French Bulldog diet improves their gut health, improves their colon health, can help them lose weight, and will feel better on the whole.
+Cauliflower has a high fiber content, which accounts for this.
+Adding dietary fiber to your French Bulldog diet improves their gut health, improves their colon health, can help them lose weight, and will feel better on the whole.
 If you give your Frenchie cauliflower in moderation, it will help with their digestive issues.

 How To Serve Cauliflower For Your French Bulldog?